 FUCHSIA_DIRenvironment variable and provides the

-fdcommand for navigating directories with auto-completion (see comments in
+fdcommand for navigating directories with auto-completion.
+For more information, see comments in

 Use a text editor to open your